thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/reaper_specific.md

 Adding a new cluster with specific credentials requires to add the seed node in the following format : `host@cluster` To match the example above, it could be something like : `10.0.10.5@clusterProduction1`

+When passed in as an environment variable, Reaper expects a comma-separated list of `user:password@cluster`.

 ### `jmxConnectionTimeoutInSeconds`